VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

   - FAQs
   - Experts
 - Reporting
-- Customisation
+- Customization
   - Re-branding
   - Custom Domains
 - Integrations
   - ADFS (UNT's authentication)

 This was just the icing on the cake, the list was a mile long.
-The only downside is that I needed to schedule time for a demo, and that required a meeting which I could fit into my calendar this week.
+The only downside is that I needed to schedule a time for a demo, and that required a meeting which I could fit into my calendar this week.
 Unfortunately, I did not get a chance to play with the program, but I look forward to investigating it in the future.

 ## References